dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 excerpt: ""
 ---

+> "Coming to you from the 9th level of Dante's Inferno, reserved for
+> traitors and from which only the falsely crucified may emerge." -
+> Dante

 ## [Climate Change: The Smart Grid, Intrinsic Analytics and Economic Dynamics](#climite-change)

 #### [Smart Grid Analytics to Power Global Business Intelligence](#smart-grid-analytics-to-power-global-business-intelligence)